-Depending on where you live, it may be feasible to drive to Disney World—thousands of people make the journey by car every day, and the area is well equipped to handle plenty of vehicles.
+Depending on where you live, it may be feasible to drive to Walt Disney World.
+Thousands of people make the journey by car every day, and the area is well equipped to handle plenty of vehicles.

-Prepare for the Drive
+Preparing for the Drive

 - Road atlas or GPS